Esri/indoor-routing-xamarin/README.md

 # Indoor Routing Xamarin

 This repo provides an example app called [Indoor Routing for iOS](https://developers.arcgis.com/example-apps/indoor-routing-xamarin/?utm_source=github&utm_medium=web&utm_campaign=example_apps_indoor_xamarin_ios) devices built in Xamarin with the [ArcGIS Runtime SDK for .NET](https://developers.arcgis.com/net/).
 With some customization, you can change the app to use your indoor data and locators.
-Screenshots of the app and more detailed documentation can be found in the [Wiki](https://github.com/Esri/indoor-routing-xamarin/wiki/Indoor-Routing-with-Xamarin-for-iOS)
+Screenshots of the app and more detailed documentation can be found on the [Developers Site](https://developers.arcgis.com/example-apps/indoor-routing-xamarin/)
 ## Features
  * Geocoding
  * Locators with Autosuggestions